 OpenStand is a movement dedicated to promoting a proven set of principles that establish The Modern Paradigm for Standards.
 Through the principles, it encourages the development of market driven standards that are global and open—enabling standards without borders and driving innovation for the benefit of humanity.

-Since the launch of OpenStand on 29 August 2012, hundreds of proponents from industry, civil society, government and academia, as well as individual technologists and innovators have expressed their support of the principles.
+After the launch of OpenStand on 29 August 2012, hundreds of proponents from industry, civil society, government and academia, as well as individual technologists and innovators expressed their support of the principles.

 The OpenStand principles are based on the effective and efficient standardization processes that have made the Internet and Web the premiere platforms for innovation and borderless commerce and are extendable to other technologies.
 The principles stress voluntary adoption and empower the economies of global markets — fueled by technological innovation — to drive global standards deployment.
 The result is The Modern Paradigm for Standards.

 OpenStand principles are a proven success.
-For example, IEEE standards for physical Internet connectivity, IETF standards for end-to-end global Internet interoperability and W3C standards for the World Wide Web laid the foundation for the Internet and the World Wide Web, and were developed within more open models that supported a voluntary approach to standards adoption.
+For example, IEEE standards for physical Internet connectivity, IETF standards for end-to-end global Internet interoperability, and W3C standards for the World Wide Web laid the foundation for the Internet and the World Wide Web.
+They were developed within more open models that supported a voluntary approach to standards adoption.

 This approach resulted in the advancement of cutting-edge technology based on merit, empowering the rapid, economical implementation of high-value, high-demand products and services.
 The application of open principles resulted in more widespread acceptance of new standards within the global marketplace and drove more rapid development of the Internet and World Wide Web.
 The results were unprecedented, fueling an economic and social transformation, and touching billions of lives.
 Collectively, these standards have changed the world, surpassing anything that has ever been achieved through any other standards development model.